What are the Default Sites?

 You can see these in your VVV config, allowing you to make new sites, or remove the built in sites if you so choose.

 Multiple projects can be developed at once in the same environment.
 You can reuse the

-local.wordpress.test site by putting your themes and plugins in the
+one.wordpress.test site by putting your themes and plugins in the

 Or, you can create as many new sites as you want by taking advantage of VVV’s auto site configuration to provision additional instances of WordPress in

 www/ ( see the adding a new site chapter ).

 www directories are shared with the virtualized server.

 These shared directories allow you to work, for example, in

 vagrant-local/www/wordpress-one in your local file system and have those changes immediately reflected in the virtualized server’s file system and http://one.wordpress.test/.
 Likewise, if you